Narvan7dnc/Narvan7dnc/README.md

-  "You and i, have begun to blur.."
+.    : "You and i, have begun to blur.." ,

 ![26a9947d86ef3db231db90a03b75f88e](https://github.com/user-attachments/assets/625d2777-fbc1-4e80-90fa-3d68e97989e0)
+(i love hannibal more than myself💔)